dreamhold-org/dre-monorepo/apps/crm/README.md

 ```

 **Common issues:**
-- PostgreSQL not healthy: Wait for health check to pass
+- MariaDB not healthy: Wait for health check to pass
 - DNS not pointing to server: Check DNS with `dig crm.starosten.com` or `dig crm-dev.starosten.com`
 - Firewall blocking ports: Check with `sudo ufw status`